hikoworks/hikolang/doc/language/syntax/context_argument.md

 [_identifier_]: identifier.md

 ## Semantics
-Context arguments are `ref` variables which are implied and hidden arguments of a function.
+Context arguments are reference variables which are implied and hidden arguments of a function.
 If a variable

 ## Example